CrowdStrike/terraform-provider-crowdstrike/docs/data-sources/cloud_aws_account_validation.md

 ### Read-Only

-- `validated` (Boolean) Indicates whether the AWS account is validated successfully
+- `validated` (Boolean) Indicates whether the AWS account validation completed successfully without errors or warnings.
+Visit the Falcon console for detailed validation status and any issues found